Why go to the U.S.? A maker of handcrafted mezcal offers workers the 'Mexican Dream'

 He teamed up with expert mezcalero Pedro Hernandez, then 35, and the pair began perfecting the artisanal process of making mezcal.
 They bought some bottles and corks, got some friends to design a label and went to market.

-"With bottles of alcohol, you are knocking on doors saying, 'Hey, try my product,'" said Moreno.
+"With bottles of alcohol, you are knocking on doors saying, 'Hey, try my product,'" Moreno said.

 Nine years later, Koch el Mezcal sells in 16 countries across the U.S. and Europe, and its 24 different varieties are a staple of locally sourced bars and restaurants that pride themselves on authentic cuisines and liquors.
 Their sales have doubled each year since they began selling in 2013.

 Keeping true to the old-fashioned process, Moreno begins with cultivating the agave plant, which takes between seven and nine years to grow.
-Some varieties take even longer, between 15 and 20 years.
+Some varieties take even longer, from 15 to 20 years.
 Once the agave plant has reached its maturation point, it’s harvested and brought to one of his 14 rustic factories, or palenques, where it will be cut, leaving just the heart, or "piña."

 Related